Noovolari/leapp-website/_includes/features/feature1.markdown

-Collect all your *cloud accounts* access data in a single place and connect straight away.
+Stop wasting time managing your *local credentials* files manually.
-Leverage *cloud RBAC* to impersonate your roles in a click, and don’t waste time manually manage or edit your [credentials file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html){:target="_blank"}{:title="Aws Credentials"}{:rel="noopener"}.
+Leapp provides *the cloud access you need in a click*, and it allows you to *access EC2 Instances through AWS System Manager Session Manager*.